LEDIG STILLING VED VETERINÆRINSTITUTTET

 The candidate should hold a MSc Degree in computer science, data science, statistics or an equivalent field.
 Documented work experience within relevant fields can compensate for the lack of formal education within these fields.

 Excellent written and oral skills in English are required.
 Skills in a Scandinavian language is an advantage.

 In addition, we will emphasise:

 - Experience with databases, perhaps also other data management solutions

 - Experience with large data sets and integration of data sets

-- Good programming skills, preferably in Python or R, and experience with version control
+- Good programming skills, preferably in R, and experience with version control

 - Interest in or knowledge of veterinary or other biological research is an advantage